carlossalasamper/reactject/README.md

 #### Hooks

-We access the container dependencies transparently using the hooks we have prepared.
+Access the container dependencies transparently using the hooks we have prepared.

 ```typescript
 // TODO